carbonpredict/carbonpredict/README.md

 *Goal for project ending 8/2020*: The application is a machine learning pipeline that can ingest a source data set, train a model on it and then be able to predict CO2 emission values for clothing products.

 ## Repository contents
+*App* contains the python source code for the main application.
+For instruction on running the app, see section *How to run it*.

-*Notebooks* contains Jupyter Notebooks used in the project.
+*Notebooks* contains Jupyter Notebooks used in experimenting with ML-models and doing visualizations the project.

 For loading the source data, there are two approaches in the notebooks:
 - Some notebooks (e.g. Clustering.ipynb) rely on the source data being in the folder */data* under the repository root (data is not uploaded to GitHub).
 This is handy if you are running the notebook locally and already have downloaded and unzipped the source data.